Revature-Salesforce-Training/curriculum/Week_4/Presentation Fundamentals/LNPresentation Fundamentals.md

 ## Bullet Points - General Tips

 * Have a powerpoint!
-(But don't rely on it completely, 50% demo if possible 50% slides!)
+(But don't rely on it completely!)
 * Don't just read whatever is directly on the slides!
 (Slides should accentuate your presentation, not define it)
 * Slides shouldn't be too crowded with content.
 * Slides should be attention grabbing and professional.
 (Find a preset that isn't already built into Google slides or Powerpoint.)
 * You should have an agenda slide to set the expectations for the presentation and allude to what you will be talking about.
-* Speak bold and with confidence.
+* Speak boldly and with confidence.
+(Use your command voice!)
 * Maintain eye contact.
 (For more western societies where that is expected.
 Some cultures find it rude.)
 * Stay on time!
 (If given an alloted time for the presentation, stick to it!
 Practice beforehand and time yourself with a stopwatch!)
 * Don't focus on any negatives!
 (You may have ran into challenges during whatever it is you are presenting about.
 But we want to focus on the positives.
 What did you accomplish?)